jeyaqbalan7/19AI307_JAVA/Module-07/DAY-4/README.md

-# Ex.No:7(E)  POLYMORPHISM
+# Ex.No:7(D) SYNCHRONIZATION
 ## AIM:

-To implement method overloading in Java to demonstrate compile-time polymorphism
+ To Develop a Java Program to perform static synchronization method for the below Scenario Create a Class Display with synchronized void wish method in that perform "Welcome : Message.
+Note :Assume Sleep as 400 ms i.e Thread.Sleep(400)

 ## ALGORITHM :

-1. Create a class p with two methods: display() and display1().

-2. In display(), use a loop to print the digit 5 ten times.

-3. In display1(), use a loop to print the symbol # ten times.

-4. Create another class demo with the main() method.

-5. In main(), create an object of class p, call display(), print a newline, then call display1().
+1. 1.
+Start the Program.
+2. Define class `Display`:
+-	a) Create a `Scanner` object `sc` for input
+-	b) Define a synchronized method `wish(String str)`:
+- i) Print "Welcome :: " followed by `str` (twice)
+3. End

 ## PROGRAM:
  ```
 /*
-Program to implement a Method Overloading in Java
+Program to implement a Packages using Java
 Developed by: Jeyabalan T
 RegisterNumber: 212222240040
 */